svtk/AtomicKotlinCourse/Usability/when Expressions/Exercise 2/task.md

 | Cold            | from -5 to 4 C   |
 | Freezing        | Below -5 C       |

-There are no upper or lower bounds on argument.
+There are no upper or lower bounds on the argument.